Space Rangers 2: Dominators: Gameplay

 Space Rangers 2 is a hybrid game with multiple game types of gameplay.
 Players explore a randomly generated galaxy, with each sector featuring multiple stars and planets.
 This leads to a universe with hundreds of planets, each with their own economy, government, and opinion of the player.
-The main goal of the game is to defeat the three command units of the titular Dominators, thought the game allows the player to ignore the main quest in favor of exploration, trade, and other sidequests.
+The main goal of the game is to defeat the three command units of the titular Dominators, though the game allows the player to ignore the main quest in favor of exploration, trade, and other sidequests.
 The Dominators are much more powerful than the player at the start of the game, forcing the player to evade them, while pursuing smaller jobs to gain wealth, equipment, and experience.

 The game's multiple systems are compared to other multi-genre games such as Pirates! or Star Control II.
 The player begins by selecting an alien race and a profession, and is dropped into a dynamic open universe to explore.
 Space travel is seen from a top-down viewpoint, with movement utilizing a turn-based system measured in solar days.
 The game also includes a 3D real-time strategy engine for planetary battles, where the player can take control of any unit to shift gameplay to that of a third-person shooter.
 The player can also pursue enemies into space, playing an arcade-style shooter mode, where players use the keyboard to maneuver and fire in an action sequence.
 Players can also survey planets for valuables by launching probes, with some planets triggering text-based quests similar to text adventure games.

 The planet encounters can initiate several types of missions, such as hunting pirates, delivering contraband goods, or performing a covert operation against another alien race.
 The player can perform these missions to earn wealth, to buy bigger ships, improved weapons and equipment, or even maps that unlock new sectors of the galaxy.
 Players can also earn wealth through a trading system, with the markets for goods changing dynamically due to supply and demand.
 It is also possible to earn wealth through piracy and looting, which risks damaging relations with other aliens and planets, eventually provoking attacks on sight.

 Development

 Space Rangers 2 was developed by Elemental Games in Vladivostok, with a team of 15 developers working for around a year and a half.
 The Elemental Games team had a conflict with management in 2004, with several members forming a new company called Katauri Interactive.

-Tory Chan continued to support the game well after its release, later developing an HD version of the game for release in 2012.
+Elemental Games' brand owner and programmer, Aleksey Dubovoy, continued supporting the original game up until 2007, which is when Space Rangers 2: Reboot was released in Russia.
+This was the last update for the series from Elemental Games.